deanthecoder/GLSLShaderShrinker/README.md

 ![Export](img/Export.png?raw=true "Export")

 This can be achieved using:
-* Cut'n'paste from the clipboard.
+* Copy'n'paste from the clipboard.
 (CTRL-C)
 * Export from a text file.

 ...and then use with Shadertoy, Bonzomatic, etc.

 ---
 ## Limitations
-Despite a lot of effort being spent trying to ensure the tool produces great output every time, there are always going to be edge cases caused by different coding styles and patterns of content.
+Despite a lot of effort spent trying to ensure the tool produces great output every time, there are always going to be edge cases caused by different coding styles and patterns of content.

 Heavy use of ```#define``` macros and ```#if...#else...#endif``` blocks can cause confusion when trying to parse the code.
 Compilers have the luxury of seeing which specific code path is enabled, but a tool like this needs to understand **all** possible code paths at the same time - Not always easy!